 A statement in support is your opportunity to set out the reasons why the application is required, and it must be submitted along with your other application documents.

 This document will be used to accompany your application during consultation.
 It should be written in plain English, any legal and technical terms should also be explained to ensure that they can be fully understood.
 It is important that you provide enough information to allow those persons engaged in the consultation process to understand the proposals and give informed responses.

-If the descriptions are incomplete or lack sufficient detail, it will be difficult for any effective response to be made.
+If the descriptions are incomplete or lack sufficient detail, it will be difficult for any effective consultation response to be made.
 If your proposals are not sufficiently clear, or new information comes to light during or after the consultation, it may require the re-opening of the consultation process to enable consultees to comment on that new information before the MMO is able to make a decision on your application.

-In the statement in support you must show how you believe each of your proposed provisions satisfies the test for the respective Order before the MMO can be satisfied that an Order can be approved.
-For example, if you have applied for a HRO under section 14 of the 1964 Act, when making a determination the MMO must be satisfied that the making of the Order is desirable in the interests of securing the improvement, maintenance or management of the harbour in an efficient and economical manner or facilitating the efficient and economic transport of goods or passengers by sea or in the interests of the recreational use of sea-going ships.
+In the statement in support, you must show how you consider each of your proposed provisions satisfies the test for the respective Order before the MMO can be satisfied that an Order can be made.
+For example, if you have applied for a HRO under section 14 of the HA 1964, when making a determination the MMO must be satisfied that the making of the Order is desirable in the interests of securing the improvement, maintenance or management of the harbour in an efficient and economical manner or facilitating the efficient and economic transport of goods or passengers by sea or in the interests of the recreational use of sea-going ships.

 Relevant marine plans must also be considered in your statement in support, this includes in applications for non-works Orders.
-The Explore Marine Plans tool can be used to search for relevant marine plan policies in your application area and you should demonstrate that your application is compliant with relevant national and local plans, relevant policy and relevant guidance, for example the National Policy Statement for Ports and the Port Marine Safety Code.
+The Explore Marine Plans tool can be used to search for relevant marine plan policies in your application area.
+You also should demonstrate that your application is compliant with relevant national and local plans, relevant policy and relevant guidance, for example the National Policy Statement for Ports and the Port Marine Safety Code.

 If the MMO consider that any element of your statement in support is not clear, lacks sufficient detail or is incomplete, we will write back to you for further information and your application will not be progressed further until the required information is provided.

-The Mandatory pre-application process (for works Orders only) must be completed prior to submitting your application These steps must be carried out before you submit your formal application.
-Your application must be accompanied by the appropriate fee.
+The Mandatory pre-application process (for works Orders only) must be completed prior to submitting your formal application for a Harbour Order which authorises a project.
+Your application fee will be paid at the point of formal application.

 This stage relates to all applications for harbour revision Orders, harbour empowerment Orders and harbour reorganisation schemes.

-Your application must be submitted via email with the appropriate fee and the following documents listed below.
+Your application must be submitted via email with the appropriate fee and the following documents listed on the links below.